c3lang/c3c/README.md

 #### Compiling on Void Linux

-1. As root, ensure that all project dependencies are installed: `xbps-install git cmake llvm lld-devel libcurl-devel ncurses-devel zlib-devel libzstd-devel libxml2-devel`
+1. As root, ensure that all project dependencies are installed: `xbps-install git cmake meson python llvm lld-devel libcurl-devel ncurses-devel zlib-devel libzstd-devel libxml2-devel`
 2. Clone the C3C repository: `git clone https://github.com/c3lang/c3c.git`
-    - If you only need the latest commit, you may want to make a shallow clone instead: `git clone https://github.com/c3lang/c3c.git`
+    - If you only need the latest commit, you may want to make a shallow clone instead: `git clone https://github.com/c3lang/c3c.git --depth=1`
 3. Enter the directory: `cd c3c`
-4. Create a build directory: `mkdir build`
+4. Create a build directory: `meson setup build`
-5. Enter the build directory: `cd build`
+5. Build: `meson compile -C build`
-6. Create the CMake build cache: `cmake ..`
+6. Test: `meson test -C build`
-7. Build: `cmake --build .`
+7. Install: `meson install -C build`

 Your c3c executable should have compiled properly.
 You may want to test it: `./c3c compile ../resources/examples/hash.c3`
 For a sytem-wide installation, run the following as root: `cmake --install .`